Blended Learning: Definition & Best Strategies | #1 LMS - TalentLMS

 Effectiveness of blended learning

-While regular online learning and in-person training can be equally effective, they have different strengths and weaknesses.
+While both regular online learning and in-person training can be equally effective, they each have different strengths and weaknesses.

 Studying theoretical subjects or material that the learner must memorize aligns with asynchronous (self-paced) online training.
 Instructor-led training (ILT) is best suited to subjects that require physical demonstration, interpersonal skills, or verbal evaluation.